CS2613-WI24-FR01B/exploration-activity-2-alexgroomUNB/PackageOverview.md

 ### 6. How did learning the package/library influence your learning of the language?
 Using Streamlit enhanced my ability to handle user input in Python with regard to using dictionaries, as well as reading and writing to JSON files.
+The immediate visual responses provided by Streamlit enabled me to understand Python programming through a practical application.

 ### 7. How was your overall experience with the package/library?